Premium Tax Credit Form 8962 and Instructions

 Part 2: Premium Tax Credit Claim and Reconciliation of Advance Payment of Premium Tax Credit

 Tax Credit Amounts and Premium Amounts.
 To fill out a lot of the form, you’ll need forms 1095-A, 1095-B, or 1095-C, which show minimum essential coverage.
 These are sent by your insurer or employer.
 Not all insurers and employers are required to send forms, but if you got marketplace cost assistance, you should get this form.
 You’ll use this to calculate premium amounts and Tax Credit amounts.
 Open this form as well.

 Line 9.
 Did you Meet Certain Requirements that would affect your calculation?
-If you share a policy, got married, or want to use an alternative calculation due to a life circumstance, you won’t use the standard calculation methods and will instead follow the instructions on page 8.
+If you share a policy, got married, or want to use an alternative calculation due to a life circumstance, you won’t use the standard calculation methods and will instead follow the alternative calculation instructions.

 Line 10.
 Did you maintain minimum essential coverage?
 If you maintained coverage for each month of the year, then you’ll answer yes.
 If you are using multiple forms or had coverage gaps, you answer no. You can find this information on your 1095 forms.
 Many people will have short coverage gaps.
 Up to three months in a row is exempt. <—– starting in the 2019 tax year this won’t matter in most states, but it still matters for 2018 since the mandate to have coverage was still in effect.